charj-lang/movable/README.md

 ## Typography

-Typography is a DSL-base parser for build AST. features:
+Typography is a DSL-base parser for build common AST. features:

 - extends
 - data struct binding